 Exceptions or Special Considerations for Early Eligibility

-Individuals under the age of 65 may be eligible for Medicare Part A if they meet certain criteria.
+Individuals under 65 may be eligible for Medicare Part A if they meet certain criteria.
 This includes people with end-stage renal disease (ESRD) or amyotrophic lateral sclerosis (ALS), commonly known as Lou Gehrig’s disease.

 Eligibility for Medicare Part A Based on Disability

-Medicare Part A coverage also extends to individuals under the age of 65 with certain disabilities.
+Medicare Part A coverage also extends to individuals under 65 with specific disabilities.
 To qualify, an individual must have received Social Security Disability Insurance (SSDI) benefits for at least 24 months.

-This waiting period is to ensure that individuals with short-term disabilities or temporary conditions do not become eligible for Medicare benefits.
+This waiting period ensures that individuals with short-term disabilities or temporary conditions do not become eligible for Medicare benefits.

 Medicare Part B Eligibility

-Medicare Part B (Medical Insurance) provides coverage for doctor visits, preventive care, outpatient services, and durable medical equipment, among others.
+Medicare Part B (Medical Insurance) provides coverage for doctor visits, preventive care, outpatient services, and durable medical equipment.

 General Eligibility Requirements for Medicare Part B

 U.S. citizens and legal residents who have lived in the country for at least five consecutive years are automatically eligible for Medicare Part B coverage when they reach the age of 65.
-Unlike Part A, Medicare Part B coverage requires payment of monthly premiums.
+Unlike Part A, Medicare Part B coverage requires monthly premium payment.

 Enrollment Process for Individuals not Automatically Enrolled